Frankie and the Witch Fingers: 2013–2018: Bloomington years and formation

-2018–present
+2018–2022: ZAM, Monsters Eating People Eating Monsters, lineup changes

 In July 2018 following a long stint of tours, Brigman exited to focus his efforts on his band Triptides, and drummer Shaugnessy Starr (ex.
 Psychic Ju-Jitsu, Hooveriii, Triptides) joined the group in his place.

 Shaughnessy Starr immediately began working with the band to write their next record.
 In September 2018, touring the US with Stonefield from Australia, their set consisted almost entirely of unreleased material that would be recorded for ZAM later that month.

-Recorded at Zachary James' home studio called Studio 666 and engineered by James and Kevin Mills, ZAM was their first full length album completely recorded by a non–band member.
-For ZAM, the band adopted a more rhythmically driven sound and drew on new influences of Krautrock, Jazz, and Funk.
+Recorded at Zachary James' home studio called Studio 666 and engineered by James and Kevin Mills, ZAM was their first full-length album completely recorded by a non–band member.
+For ZAM, the band adopted a more rhythmically driven sound and drew on new influences of Krautrock, jazz, and funk.

 From ZAM (2019), a double album, a 7" single was released, "Pleasure"/"Realization (acoustic demo)".
 "Cavehead"/"Mind's Eye" followed in 2020 from Monsters Eating People Eating Monsters…, a concept album in which all the songs transition continuously from one to the next without any breaks between tracks.

-At the end of 2019, Alex Bulli exited the band and bassist Nikki "Pickle" Smith (ex-Death Valley Girls) joined the group playing one show with the band in Chicago before the shut-down of the COVID-19 pandemic.
-During the height of the lockdown phase of 2020, the group was able to meet up and record a few live sessions, one of which was streamed live and released on vinyl and video through Levitation (Reverberation Appreciation Society) and Greenway Records as Levitation Sessions: Frankie and the Witch Fingers (2020).
-The next 7-inch single on Greenway Records, "Cookin'"/"Tracksuit", came out in 2021.
+At the end of 2019, Alex Bulli exited the band and bassist Nikki "Pickle" Smith (ex-Death Valley Girls) joined the group playing one show with the band in Chicago before the shutdown of the COVID-19 pandemic.
+During the height of the lockdown phase of 2020, the group met up and recorded a few live sessions, one of which was streamed live and released on vinyl and video through Levitation (Reverberation Appreciation Society) and Greenway Records as Levitation Sessions: Frankie and the Witch Fingers (2020).
+The next 7-inch single on Greenway Records, "Cookin/"Tracksuit", came out in 2021.

 With Starr's exit near the middle of 2021, drummer Jon Modaff (Hooveriii, GROOP, Primitive Ring, Sweet Country Meat Boys) filled in for the band's first post-pandemic tour before Nick Aguilar (Slaughterhouse, Mike Watt, etc.) became the new current full-time drummer.
 The new lineup played their first show together on April 30, 2022.